 Lake, but nothing too steep.
 There are some neat textures, and the fall

-north toward the trailhead.
-I was trying to duplicate the same picture
+looking north toward the trailhead.
+I was trying to duplicate the same

-that this was where I took the original picture.
-It is even more amazing
+realized that this was where I took the original picture.
+It is even

-how much of nature has remained, essentially the same.
-I apologize for
+more amazing how much of nature has remained, essentially the same.

-at the outlet to Winnemucca Lake.
-The crossing was easy this late in the
+trees at the outlet to Winnemucca Lake.
+The crossing was easy this late

-season.
-The logs were nice and stable and well above the water level.
+in the season.
+The logs were nice and stable and well above the water

-I imagine that things were different in the early summer though with our
+level.
+I imagine that things were different in the early summer though